Text saying 'The Summer of 2025' with the numbers 20 and 25 on either side.

 The Summit |

-A Look back at the 2023 Justice Summit
+A Look back at the 2023 Summit

 The energy continued in the halls, where local businesses and organizations shared their offerings and sparked new relationships.
 It was, in every way, a time to remember.